 As the web design field opens up more and more to designers with a limited technical knowledge, the prospect of developing a website can seem like a staggering and scary feat.
 This may seem even more difficult if you are new to working with developers who will be engineering the website to your design specifications.
 In this article, we examine some fundamental tips and tricks to help you work with developers and ensure your designs are pixel perfect.
 I’ll assume that you’ll be using Photoshop, but all these principles apply regardless of what design tool you use.

-Today, we are announcing an awesome giveaway: a full license to Kentico CMS which includes one-year maintenance/support.
-Read on to see how you can participate and get a chance to win this awesome prize valued at $1,999!
+Today, we are announcing an awesome giveaway: a full license to Kentico CMS, which will include one-year maintenance/support.

 There is something very beautiful and mysterious about smoke.
 Using smoke in a design can produce some amazing visual effects, as you can see in this collection.
 In case you want to incorporate smoke effects in your own designs, we’ve also included some design resources in this article that you can check out.